Cybr-Inc/CloudSec/docs/aws/enumeration/iam-enumeration.md

 Returns details about the IAM user or role whose credentials are used to call the operation.
 While not an IAM command (it's an STS command), this is often the first command that gets used for IAM enumeration which is why it's included here.

-No policy can deny issuing this command since it gives the same information when access is denied.
-[More on that here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/get-caller-identity.html).
+No policy can deny issuing this command since it gives the same information when access is denied. [ :octicons-link-external-16: More on that here](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/sts/get-caller-identity.html).

 ### Get-access-key-info
 `#!cli aws sts get-access-key-info --access-key-id <value>`